 Eventuate™ consists of:

-Eventuate Tram - a framework for services that use traditional (e.g. JPA/JDBC) persistence.
-You can easily add Eventuate Tram to your Spring Boot-based and Micronaut-based microservices without having to rewrite your business logic.
+Eventuate Tram - a framework for services that use traditional (e.g. JPA/JDBC and Entity Framework) persistence.
+You can easily add Eventuate Tram to your Spring Boot, Micronaut, and .NET microservices without having to rewrite your business logic.

 Eventuate Local - an event sourcing framework.
 Event sourcing is an event-centric business logic and persistence programming model that has some advantages including automatic publishing of events when data changes, reliable auditing of all updates, and built-in support for temporal queries Eventuate Local consists of an event store and client libraries for various languages and frameworks including Java, Scala, the Spring and Micronaut frameworks.